Golden Beach, Chennai

 Golden Beach is a natural urban beach located along the Bay of Bengal in Chennai, Tamil Nadu, India.
 VGP Golden Beach is a major tourist attraction in Chennai.
 It is situated on the East Coast Road, the seaside road from Chennai to Cuddalore via Pondicherry.

+Resort

+The VGP Golden Beach Resort opened in 1975, one of the earliest theme parks in South India; it was named for the founder V. G. Panneerdas.
+The resort on Golden Beach has served as the film sets for a number of Tamil movies.